 Reminder:

-Messages to customers that have not responded to the corporate action event by the deadline.
+Messages to account owners that have not responded to the corporate action event by the deadline.

 This is strictly between the account servicer and account owner and would occur close to the deadline.
 This message would only be sent in the event no election response was received or if a partial election response was received.